RafaelNGP/OaksFinalCase/README.md

 - First, have Java and IDE correctly installed.
 - Secondly download the [Git](https://github.com/RafaelNGP/OaksFinalCase) project and open it on ide.

+##Swagger

+- Make sure the project is running.
+- open in your browser [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)

 ## Tests

 - Get actor by genre